KO EN 日本語 中文 RU ไทย ID

 Q. How long is the recovery period?

-Suture removal at 7-10 days, return to daily activities at 2-4 weeks, 70-80% swelling resolution at 3 months, final settling at 6-12 months (individual variation).
+Sutures come out at 7-10 days, most patients return to daily routines within 2-4 weeks, roughly 70-80% of swelling resolves by 3 months, and the final result settles in over 6-12 months (individual variation applies).

 Q. What about scarring?